Open-Markets-Initiative/Directory/Organizations/Eurex/Protocols/Eurex/ReadMe.md

 ## Specifications

-Protocol schema definitions are available in the [Specifications](../../Specifications) directory.
+Protocol documentation is available in the [Specifications](../../Specifications) directory.